Digital Journalism (journal)

 Digital Journalism is a peer-reviewed academic journal that covers the field of journalism.
-The journal was established in 2013 by Bob Franklin (Cardiff University).
+It was established in 2013 by Bob Franklin (Cardiff University).
 The editor-in-chief is Oscar Westlund (Oslo Metropolitan University).
 The journal is published by Routledge and is abstracted and indexed in Scopus and the Social Sciences Citation Index.

+The journal is seen as part of a 'digital turn' in journalism studies in response to the crisis precipitated by the effects of the platform economy on journalism itself.
+Although journalism itself is seen to be in crisis, "the number of publications originating in journalism studies as a field of inquiry has surged, signifying enormous growth and prosperity within the field.
+The field’s rapid growth is also aided by the launch of several international periodicals with a focus on journalism, including a new journal dedicated to the developments in journalism and society precipitated by digital technologies, i.e., Digital Journalism", according to Fan, Ohme and Neuberger.